wp-plugins/participants-database/readme.txt

 $exclude = array('city','state','postcode');

 These fields will now be excluded from the display.
 The template offers many other opportunities to customize the output of the [pdb_single] shortcode to match your theme.

+**Image Uploads**

+Images can now be stored anywhere in the WP install directory, and can be moved without breaking image sources.
+The 'Image Upload Location' setting will always determine the location for the images.

+IMPORTANT: Don't store images in the plugin directory (as was the default before version 1.3.2) they could be deleted by automatic upgrades.
+The new default location is in "wp-content/uploads/participants-database/" If you have images in the plugin directory, move them to this directory (it's a good choice, but if you know a better one, use it) and then change the plugin setting to point to the new location.